MahdiDavoodi/ProblemSolving/README.md

 I'm a beginner and this is my plan to improve my problem-solving skills.
 So each day, I try to solve a problem in an hour or less.
 If it takes more than that, I just commit all I've done until that point.
 You can follow along or you can find the codes based on their provider.

+I don't check recommended solutions from the website until I figure out the solution by myself.
+At first, you should solve the problem in any way that you can think of.
+Then you have to think about the ways to optimize your solution.
+If you can't go further, then check the recommended Solutions or other people's solutions for the problem.
+You can learn better in this way.

 > Since December 2021.